 In order to save time in Windows it is possible to ensure that the mouse is automatically positioned on the button selected by default.
 This is referred to as snapping the cursor.
 When this feature is enabled it can make selecting buttons easier - especially if you are using a touchpad.
-Read on to find out more.
+Sometimes you may even find that the position of mouse pointer does not match the screen coordinates, in order to resolve this issue you can use the above feature.

 How to automatically align the mouse cursor?